 Alzheimer’s disease is a complex brain disease that systematically targets areas of the brain, causing neuron death and decreased communication throughout the brain in a progressive, predictable pattern.
 If you or a loved one is struggling with Alzheimer’s disease, you’re probably scared about what the future may bring.
 You may become frustrated with yourself, knowing you’re not quite making the connections between things as you once did.
 You may find yourself in an unfamiliar place, unable to perform tasks you’ve done a million times before.
 Your mood may swing from cheerful to tearful at the drop of a hat.
 You’re facing an uncertain future.

-At Highland Ridge Hospital, we understand the fears associated with a diagnosis of Alzheimer’s disease.
-We also know that while this is not a curable condition, with the right combination of medication and therapies, we can help you or your loved one maximize your life and maintain your independence as long as possible.
-When you come to Highland Ridge, you will know that we can help you plan for the future and build a brighter today.
+At Highland Ridge Hospital, located in Salt Lake City, we understand the fears associated with a diagnosis of Alzheimer’s disease.
+We also know that while this is not a curable condition, with the right combination of medication and therapies, we can help you or your loved one maximize your life and maintain your independence as long as possible while at our treatment center.
+When you come to Highland Ridge Hospital, you will know that we can help you plan for the future and build a brighter today.

 How to Help A Loved One Seek Treatment

 If your loved one is struggling with Alzheimer’s disease, you may be terrified of what happens next.
 You know that Alzheimer’s is an incurable form of dementia and you know that you will probably need some help as the Alzheimer’s advances.
-You may not know how to bring up the topic of inpatient treatment for Alzheimer’s disease with your loved one.
+You may not know how to bring up the topic of inpatient treatment at a hospital or treatment center for Alzheimer’s disease with your loved one.
 Here are some tips for helping a loved one seek inpatient treatment for Alzheimer’s disease:

-Find an inpatient center: Call around and find an inpatient center that specializes in care of older adults who have dementia or Alzheimer’s disease.
+Find an inpatient center: Call around and find an inpatient treatment center or hospital that specializes in care of older adults who have dementia or Alzheimer’s disease.
 Ask the intake staff any questions you may have about their treatment plans and the ways they handle the challenges of Alzheimer’s disease.

 Why Seek Treatment for Alzheimer’s Disease?